 - Consult our test results below and decide which Netflix library you’d like to access.

-- Connect to one of PIA’s servers in the appropriate region.
+- Connect to one of PIA’s VPN server locations in the appropriate region.

 - Sign in to Netflix and start streaming.
 Videos should load without any issues, but if not, try clearing your browser’s cache and cookies, then refresh the page.